Skip to main content

 Which probiotic clears adult acne faster, Seed or Ritual?

-Seed DS-01 is dramatically faster and more effective for adult acne because it contains a dedicated Dermatological Health Blend that specifically addresses the gut-skin axis, whereas Ritual has zero strains dedicated to skin health.
+Seed DS-01 has a stronger case for adult acne because it contains a dedicated Dermatological Health Blend that specifically targets the gut-skin axis.
+Ritual does not include strains dedicated to skin health, making Seed the more clinically relevant choice for acne.

 Can Ritual Synbiotic+ improve my skin barrier?